Neither Evan McMullin nor his movement are going away

 He has seen authoritarianism in action close-up.
 One of his main jobs overseas was to locate and facilitate the elimination of jihadist warlords.
 Evan McMullin knows authoritarians.

 And when he looks at Donald Trump, what he sees is an authoritarian like the ones he fought overseas.
 He knows Donald Trump.
 After leaving the CIA he served as policy director for the Republican majority in the United States House of Representatives.
 He tells about his first encounter with The Donald in that role in this opinion piece he wrote for today's New York Times.

 In fact, when Mitt Romney and Tom Coburn and all the others who were recruited to run as a conservative third-party candidate against Trump and Hillary Clinton backed out, McMullin- who had never aspired to public office and has been content to serve his country and risk his life silently and thanklessly while Trump was cheating people and playing fast and loose with the law and groping women and above all else, promoting Donald Trump- at last stepped into the breach and ran himself.
 And I'm grateful that he did.
 If he hadn't, I would have been disenfranchised.
 There was nobody running I could in good conscience vote for.
 If McMullin had not entered the race, for the first time in my life I would have stayed home on Election Day.

 There is little doubt that if he'd started earlier he would have been on the ballot in all 50 states and in a much better position to contend.
 I'm proud to be one of those who worked in the August heat to successfully gather enough signatures on a nominating petition to get him on the ballot here in Iowa.
 As it was, he was either on the ballot or a registered write-in candidate in 45 of the 50 states.
-He was either mocked by or ignored by the media despite being exponentially better qualified to be president than Donald Trump was; after all, he actually knew what he was talking about when he discussed foreign policy and security and defense issues.
+He was either mocked by or ignored by the media despite being exponentially better qualified to be president than Donald Trump is; after all, he actually knows what he is talking about when he discusses foreign policy and security and defense issues.